Priscilla-/Desktop_LAL/README.md

 ```bash
 conda create --name lalsuite
 ```
 When conda asks you to proceed, type y.
-You can list all discoverable environments with
+You check that your new environment has been created with

 ```bash
 conda info --envs